jwuensche/enkei/README.md

 ### Available Packages

-Prebuilt images are currently only available for Fedora 34/35/rawhide via [copr](https://copr.fedorainfracloud.org/coprs/jwuensche/wayland-tools/).
+Prebuilt images are currently only available for Fedora 34/35/rawhide, OpenSuse Tumbleweed and Centos-stream 9 via [copr](https://copr.fedorainfracloud.org/coprs/jwuensche/wayland-tools/).

 Add the copr to your system and install `enkei` with: